gilatoes/arduino-optiga-trust-x/README.md

 ### generateKeypair
 calculateSignVerifySign demonstrates methods for keypair generation, either with a private key export, or without.
 In the latter case the developer should specify the Object ID of the private key.

-### getCertificate, getUniqueID
-getCertificate and getUniqueID demonstrate examples of retrievieng various properties of the OPTIGA™ Trust X Chip.
-As well as these examples the developer can also call getCurrentLimit/setCurrentLimit in order to get or modify the current limitation of the chip (varies from 5mA by default to maximum 15mA)

 ### getRandom
 getRandom demonstrates random number generator capabilities.
 This example outputs random numbers of various sizes (16, 32, 64, 128, 256)